Badfish Creek Paddle Guide

 I’d avoid paddling this stretch unless you like getting out of your boat and climbing over trees and there really wasn’t anything too interesting on this segment that can’t be seen on other trips.

-The first .7 miles of this segment is pretty straight and has the ‘channelized’ feel that most of the creek has before this point.
+The first .75 miles of this segment is pretty straight, wooded, and has a similar ‘channelized’ feel like the creek upstream.
 Once you get to the West Leedle Mill Road bridge, that all changes.
 The creek starts to wind its way through the countryside.
 Boat control is a must as there are not too many straight sections between West Leedle Mill Road and the Yahara River, and there is occasional deadfall.
 However, this Badfish trip is hugely popular which means it’s generally maintained, but beware that you may encounter new deadfall, especially after storms.

 The short 2.25 miles from North Casey Road to Highway 59 is appealing, in theory, in that you’ll soon meet the confluence of the Yahara River.
 However, as the start to a trip, it really isn’t ideal because it truly is the end of one section and the transition into something much different.
 While the surroundings remain pretty, there’s a fair amount of deadfall to work around.
 Also, while we normally love being on one stream that then merges into another one, the lead-up to the Yahara is quite possibly the most anticlimactic confluence imaginable, as it’s a totally flat and long straightaway.
 Once on the much bigger river, it’s only half a mile to Highway 59.
 It’s a pretty half-mile – the left bank especially – but it’s brief.